tgrecojs/logseq/logseq/version-files/base/pages/How Emily Tamed the Caml.md

 		- Jessie.js disallows the use of `Array.prototype.push.
 		- In Emily, "hidden-but-present memory-violating functions (such as `Array.unsafe_set`) are disallowed"
 	- "Providing the reference to an object must grant the permission to use the object."
+	- It is not enough to just provide an application with a reference to `fs.readFile`. **In order to use `fs.readFile`, the application must hold the powers necessary to work with `fs`.**
 		- It is not enough to just provide an application with a reference to `fs.readFile`.
 		- **In order to use `fs.readFile`, the application must hold the powers necessary to work with `fs`.**
 		- ### `Sash` - "Safe Bash"
+- `Sash` - "Safe Bash"
 			- Powerbox for implementing safe bash commands
 			- Why?
 				- While we might not realize it, we often grant bash with excessive authority over our filesystem in exchange for having it carry out menial tasks.